jaxtonw/LaTeXCompilingInstructions/README.md

-# Compiling A LaTeX Document
+# Compiling A LaTeX Document Locally
 These instructions will assist in creating a PDF document from a `.tex` LaTeX source code file.

 ## Preliminaries